Gospel of the Nazarenes: The name Gospel of the Nazarenes

 The hypothetical name refers to a possible identification with the Nazarene community of Roman period Palestine.
 It is a hypothetical gospel, which may or may not be the same as, or derived from, the Gospel of the Hebrews or the canonical Gospel of Matthew.
 The title Gospel of the Nazarenes is a neologism as it was not mentioned in the Catalogues of the Early Church nor by any of the Church Fathers.
 Today, all that remains of its original text are notations, quotations, and commentaries from various Church Fathers including Hegesippus, Origen, Eusebius and Jerome.

 The Gospel of the Nazarenes has been the subject of many critical discussions and surmises throughout the course of the last century.
 Recent discussions in a growing body of literature have thrown considerable light upon the problems connected with this gospel.
 Its sole literary witnesses are brief citations found in patristic literature and quotations by the Church Fathers.
 This bears great significance because higher criticism argues that the canonical Gospel of Matthew is not a literal reproduction of Matthew's original autograph, but was rather the production of an unknown redactor, composed in Greek posthumous to Matthew.
 This aligns with Jerome's assessment, in which he stated, "Matthew, also called Levi, apostle and aforetime publican, composed a gospel of Christ at first published in Judea in Hebrew for the sake of those of the circumcision who believed, but this was afterwards translated into Greek, though by what author is uncertain." (see Two-source hypothesis, Four-document hypothesis, and Hebrew Gospel hypothesis).

 Nazarenes

 The term Nazarene was applied to Jesus of Nazareth (Gospel of Matthew 2:23).
 Mention of a "sect of the Nazarenes" (plural) occurs first with Tertullus (Acts 24:5).
 After Tertullus the name does not appear again, apart from an unclear reference in Eusebius' Onomasticon, until a similar name, "Nazoreans", is distinguished by Epiphanius in his Panarion in the 4th century.

 It was the term used to identify the predominantly Jewish sect that believed Jesus was the Messiah and would later be known as Christians.

-By the 4th century, Nazarenes are generally accepted as being the first Christians that adhered to the Mosaic law who were led by James the Just, the brother of Jesus.
-He led the Church from Jerusalem and according to 1 Corinthians (15:7) had a special appearance of the resurrected Jesus, and only “then to all the apostles”.
+By the 4th century, Nazarenes are generally accepted as being the first Christians that adhered to the Mosaic law and who were led by James the Just, the brother of Jesus.
+He led the Church from Jerusalem and according to 1 Corinthians (15:7) had a special appearance of the resurrected Jesus, who appeared only "then to all the apostles".